desmondnmisty-bit/LeaderBoard/frontend/README.md

-# Frontend - Generic Leaderboard
+# Frontend - 4 The Win Leaderboard

-Next.js 14 frontend application for the Generic Leaderboard with real-time updates via Socket.io.
+Next.js 14 frontend application for the 4 The Win Leaderboard with real-time updates via Socket.io.

 ## Features